-“The AAP recommends taking a ‘gender-affirming,’ nonjudgmental approach that helps children feel safe in a society that too often marginalizes or stigmatizes those seen as different,” according to a summary of the statement.
-“The gender-affirming model strengthens family resiliency and takes the emphasis off heightened concerns over gender while allowing children the freedom to focus on academics, relationship-building and other typical developmental tasks (AAP Policy Statement Urges Support and Care, 2018, para.
+According to a summary of the statement, “The AAP recommends taking a ‘gender-affirming,’ nonjudgmental approach that helps children feel safe in a society that too often marginalizes or stigmatizes those seen as different."
+“The gender-affirming model strengthens family resiliency and takes the emphasis off heightened concerns over gender while allowing children the freedom to focus on academics, relationship-building and other typical developmental tasks (Rafferty, 2018, para.
 8)."

-The AAP crafted the statement after a thorough analysis of the most recent data, citing one study in particular that found 56% of youth who identify as transgender have contemplated suicide and 31% have attempted suicide.
-For those who identify with the sex assigned to them at birth, those numbers are markedly lower, with 20% reporting suicidal thoughts and 11% reporting suicide attempts.
+The AAP crafted its statement after a thorough analysis of the most recent data, which indicates that transgender and gender diverse young people suffer higher rates of depression, anxiety, eating disorders, self-harm, and suicide than their cisgender peers.
+One study in particular found that 56% of youth who identify as transgender have contemplated suicide and 31% have attempted suicide (Rafferty, 2018, para.
+10).

 Read the AAP’s policy statement as presented in the AAP journal Pediatrics, along with its list of recommendations for parents and practitioners.